 There are several different techniques currently available for patients seeking liposuction treatment.
 New technologies have improved the accuracy of this procedure, allowing patients to achieve their desired results through a much less invasive procedure.
 Liposuction is performed through a tumescent technique, and may also include the assistance of ultrasound imaging or laser energy.

-In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed, allowing for an easier and less painful removal.
+In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed, allowing for easier and less painful removal.
 The laser may also be used to tighten skin in the treated area after fat is removed.
 Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat before it is removed for a smoother removal process.

-Recovery and Results from Liposuction
+LWhat is the Recovery from Liposuction Surgery?

 After the liposuction procedure, patients may experience mild swelling, bruising and discomfort in the treated area.
 Compression garments or elastic bandages may be used to help reduce these symptoms while the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after a few days.
 Exercise and other strenuous activities should be avoided for a few weeks.

 Dr. Walden will give you special instructions on how to care for your treated area and reduce any complications after the procedure.
-The results of the liposuction procedure may not be visible until any swelling and bruising subsides.
+The results of the procedure may not be visible until any swelling and bruising subsides.
 This may take several months, and results will appear gradually throughout this time.

 The results of liposuction can be permanent, as long as patients maintain a healthy and active life.
 If substantial weight is gained after this procedure, the results may be altered.

 Although liposuction is considered safe, there are certain risks associated with any type of procedure.
 Some of these risks may include infection, scarring, allergic reactions, hematoma or unsatisfactory results.